 Families and nature lovers take advantage of the sprawling Sugar House Park, which runs through the heart of the neighborhood.
 This beautiful 100-acre expanse is great for walking, biking, organized sports, or people watching!
 There are also three golf courses in the neighborhood.
 Golfers can take their pick from the Nibley Park Golf Course, Forest Dale Golf Course, and The Country Club.
 The Dilworth School is a great option for kids in grades K-6!

 It’s easy to see why Sugar House ranks highly as one of the best neighborhoods in Salt Lake City for young adults, families, and LGBTQ+ residents with one of the fastest-growing populations in SLC!

 Rose Park – One of the Most Diverse & Affordable Salt Lake City Neighborhoods

 - Population: 10,884

 Rose Park sits at the northwest corner of Salt Lake City.
 Rose Park is considered one of the most ethnically and religiously diverse areas of not just Salt Lake City, but of the entire state of Utah.
-The demographics of the neighborhood are 44.7% white, 42.6% Hispanic, 2.7% Black, 4.6% Asian, and 5.3% Mixed or other races.
+The demographics of the neighborhood are 44.7% white, 42.6% Hispanic, 2.7% Black or African American, 4.6% Asian, and 5.3% two or other races.
 Rose Park is known for its affordability, easy commute to downtown, and wide array of amenities.
 Rose Park residents enjoy easy access to two golf courses, parklands and community gardens, a public library, and several churches.
-The affordability of homes and great public schools make this area great for young families and first-time home buyers.
+The affordability of homes and great public schools make this area great for young families and first-time home buyers!